bigBanana-na/pointnet_pytorch/README.md

 ```

 ## Acknowledgements
-This project is inspired by the PointNet PyTorch implementation by fxia22(https://github.com/fxia22/pointnet.pytorch).
+Have learned a lot from the PointNet PyTorch implementation by fxia22(https://github.com/fxia22/pointnet.pytorch).
 Special thanks to the authors for their great work and contributions to the community.